wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Opportunity is when and where a crime occurred.
    * Exigent circumstances are when evidence might be destroyed.
    <br /><br />

+Events: System-level, application-level, or user-level?
+REMEMBER
+   * User-level events include Authentication attempts, command run, security violations.
+   * System-level events include logon attempts, logon IDs, logon attempts, Administration tools usage, user and client computer lockout, system performance, time/date, administration tools usage, and device usage.
+   * Application-level events include files opened and closed, error messages, security violations, and file modifications.
+   <br /><br />

+<a name="Malware"></a>

+### Malware (malicious software):
+   * A <strong>worm</strong> is a program that spreads itself through network connections.
+   * A <strong>companion</strong> is a new file created with a similar name so users activate it.
+   * A <strong>virus</strong> relies upon other application programs to execute itself and infect a system.
+   * An armored virus includes protective code that prevents examination of critical elements, such as scans by antivirus software.

+   * <strong>Spyware</strong> uses tracking cookies to collect and report on a user’s activities to the spyware programmer.
+   * A <strong>Trojan horse</strong> is malware disguised as a useful utility but embeds malicious code in itself.
+A symptom of a Trojan horse is that unknown software is using covert channels to perform malicious activities, such as deleting system files and planting a backdoor into a system.
+   * A <strong>Macro</strong> is written into like VB in Excel.
+   * <strong>Adware</strong> is a software application that displays advertisements (which generates revenue) while the application is executing.
+   * <strong>Logic bombs</strong> are triggered by events like a specific date.
+   <br /><br />

+   * Multipartite spreads in different ways
+   * Polymorphic can change to avoid detection.
+   <br /><br />

 ## Network Penetration test